mattrips/scratchPad/Protocol Conformance.md

 : Given multiple implementations of the same protocol requirement, the degree of specialization of an implementation is based on the declaration of the implementation, as follows, from most specialized to least specialized: [check this]
   1. conditionally declared in an extension of the type;
   2. unconditionally declared in the declaration or an extension of the type;
-  3.  conditionally declared in an extension of a protocol to which the type conforms (if multiple protocols in a line of inheritance of protocols provide declarations of the implementation, the implementation);
+  3.  conditionally declared in an extension of a protocol to which the type conforms (if multiple protocols in a chain of inheritance of protocols provide declarations of an implementation, the implementation on a more refined protocol is more specialized than an implementation on a less refined protocol);
   4. unconditionally declared in an extension of a protocol to which the type conforms;